bharathi9/GCD_CourseProject/CodeBook.md

 ## DATA DICTIONARY - Final data set created for the Course Project of Getting and Cleaning Data course on Coursera offered by Prof.Leek at Johns Hopkins university

+If you look it in 'Raw' mode (button at the top right corner of the text window), it is formatted as intended.

 Note: I do not understand the original data enough to elaborate on what exactly each column in this dataset represents.
 Please refer to the features_info.txt file in the original zip folder (link available in README.md file) for a more detailed description.

 * activiy